Anura Kumara Dissanayake: Foreign policy

 Dissanayake's first overseas visit was to India in December 2024, during which he met with Prime Minister Narendra Modi in New Delhi.
 In 2025 he pledged that Sri Lankan territory will not be allowed to be used for anti-Indian activities.
 He also signed an MoU to go ahead with the Indo-Lanka grid connection but refused the proposal for a land bridge connecting Sri Lanka to India.

+During the 2026 Iran War, he sought to maintain Sri Lanka's neutrality while acting on humanitarian grounds.
+After the sinking of IRIS Dena, Sri Lanka acted to rescue survivors and recover bodies, while the crew of IRIS Bushehr was evacuated and the ship was interned under international conventions.
+Sri Lanka also refused US requests to land armed aircraft in Sri Lankan airports.

 Truth and reconciliation

 Dissanayake visited the Archbishop of Colombo, Cardinal Malcolm Ranjith, where he received blessings and later vowed to uncover the truth surrounding the 2019 Easter Sunday bombings.

 Responding to calls by Northern Province residents, Dissanayake ordered the reopening of the Palali-Achchuveli main road in October 2024, which was carried out by the Defence Secretary.
 The road which ran across the high-security zone of the Palaly Cantonment in Jaffna had been closed for over 30 years since the start of the Sri Lankan Civil War.
 Former Ilankai Tamil Arasu Kachchi parliamentarian M. A. Sumanthiran urged President Dissanayake to release all remaining military-occupied land, both residential and agrarian.
 Dissanayake promised on 11 November that lands occupied by the government and military would be gradually returned to their previous owners.
-The program began with the closing of the Paruthithurai camp in 20 November.
+The program began with the closing of the Paruthithurai camp on 20 November.
 Several military checkpoints were also either closed or transferred to the police.
 In 2025, he proposed that more Tamil-speaking Sri Lankans should be recruited to the Sri Lanka Police.
+He was also critical of Sinhalese going on pilgrimages for a certain Temple in Jaffna referening to the Tissa Vihara.